Introduction to Lua for loop

 Output:

 The above example we used for loops in different formats.
-Here we can use one function and we are passing the parameters as func(j).
-By using this variable we can perform some mathematical operations like j*12/2 with the help of this formula we can calculate user input values with the help of for loop the values are repeating and iterating the input values and printed it on the output console.
-We used the recursion concept for calculating the output with the mentioned user inputs.
+Here we can use one function, passing the parameters as func(j).
+By using this variable, we can perform some mathematical operations like j*12/2; with the help of this formula, we can calculate user input values with the help of for loop the values are repeating and iterating the input values and printed on the output console.
+We used the recursion concept to calculate the output with the user inputs mentioned.

 Example #2